notwopr/largecsvreader/README.md

-# Too Big CSV Viewer
+# Too Damn Big CSV Viewer

 This is a simple CSV Viewer using Python.